Nonye2K3/chia/Moving-plots.md

 # Moving plots to a different machine
 Pre-requisite: You'd need to have the same keys on the new machine.
 1. Install chia on the new machine
-2. Find your private keys using `chia keys show` on the old machine, or on the UI by clicking on "Keys".
+2. Find your private keys using `chia keys show --show-mnemonic-seed` on the old machine, or on the UI by clicking on "Keys".
 3. Copy the 24 mnemonic words (this is your private key) and add them to the new machine using `chia keys add`
 4. Move the plot file
 5. Add the new plot directory